lts-rad/helstrom-bound-vs-bb84-cascade/README.md

 being limited to about 16k sifts, the demo can now run up to a million on a consumer laptop.

 Subsequently, another attack has also been released against cascade (https://arxiv.org/abs/2603.29669).
+ "The Manipulate-and-Observe Attack on Quantum Key Distribution" targets cleverly disturbing reconciliation for recovery.

 ### Assumptions